iRail/The-DataTank/universalfilter/interpreter/README.md

 The ``UniversalTable`` is build of two parts: ``UniversalTableHeader`` and ``UniversalTableContent``.

 The ``UniversalTableHeader`` contains information about the table but not the content.
-So it contains the names of the columns, information about links to other tables, if the table contains only one column or could contain more than one,...
+So it contains the names of the columns, information about links to other tables, whether the table contains exactly one column or if it could contain more than one,... (same for rows)
-It contains a array of ``UniversalTableHeaderColumnInfo``-objects.
-Which keep the information for the individual columns.
+It contains a array of ``UniversalTableHeaderColumnInfo``-objects, which keeps the information for the individual columns.

 Note that the name of a column is not a string but an array.
 For example the column ``Titel`` in the table of the ``gentsefeesten.dag15`` is actually named ``gentsefeesten.dag15.Titel``.